neilkach/optimized-kan/README.md

 ---

 ## 3. Code Repository
 The implementation of our several optimizations (including mixed precision and quantization) can be found in the `kan/` directory.
 Several `.ipynb` files at root were used for testing and visualization.
 Notably, `mp_example.ipynb` contains the two-variable exponential function initially used to benchmark mixed precision KANs, and `black_scholes_mp_example.ipynb` contains all the code for our final results and visualizations in the final paper, evaluated on the 5-variable Black-Scholes Call Options Pricing Model.
+A list of notable experiments we ran to test our implementations can be found in the following notebook files.
 - `black_scholes_mp_example.ipynb`
 - `MP_Wandb.ipynb`
 - `Quantization_wandb.ipynb`